qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 Total attempted:              1
 Number successfully imported: 1
 ```

-Alternativly, the `Windows` driver can be installed when prompted by `Windows` when the keyboard is attached.
+Alternatively, the `Windows` driver can be installed when prompted by `Windows` when the keyboard is attached.
 Do not let `Windows` search for a driver; specify the path to search for a driver and point it to the `atmel_usb_dfu.inf` file.

 ##Building and Flashing the Planck firmware!